Rahmanunjan/Rentzify/README.md

 1. 4 out of 6 signatories sign the transaction.
 2. Yield is earned on part or whole of the deposits.
 Borrowers pay 5% of their stake to the renters.
 Landlords receive 20% of the yield from the renters.
 The platform takes 2.5 %.

 Non tenants can utilish flash loans, yield farming by staking an equivalent token into the Vault.
-Hence, tenants and landlords will be recipientsof the yield bearing vault.
+Hence, tenants and landlords will be recipients of the yield bearing vault.

 ### PROBLEM
 1. Landlords are charging exorbitant rent deposits.